dynamicguy/mw-docs/docs/deployment/continuous-integration.md

 title: Continuous Integration
 ---

-The MajorityWorld storefront ships with a working [CircleCI](https://circleci.com/) configuration file.
+The DrikGallery storefront ships with a working [CircleCI](https://circleci.com/) configuration file.
 To use it, log into your CircleCI account and enable your repository.